kirlf/CSP/MIMO/README.md

 Small information about me:

-My name is Vladimimir Fadeev, I was born in 1993 in Naberezhnye Chelny (Russia), graduated school in 2011 and Bachelor programm (with honors) in KNRTU-KAI named after A.N.
+My name is Vladimir Fadeev, I was born in 1993 in Naberezhnye Chelny (Russia), graduated school in 2011 and Bachelor programm (with honors) in KNRTU-KAI named after A.N.
 Tupolev (Communication technologies and Systems - IRET-RTS).
 In 2015 I entered the Master program in GRIAT (MS-CSP) and received my M.Sc. degree in 2017.

 MIMO technologies is the one of the subjects in 2-nd term and it was special honor for us that lecturer was Dr.-Ing.
 Martin Haardt (TU Ilmenau).
 Unfortunatelly, I was seriously ill during the second part of the course (last 1.5 weeks)...
 So, I've passed exam only the second time and, frankly speaking, with not so high score.